-To supply an annotated JDK that will be compiled, see Section 28.2.2.
+To supply an annotated JDK that will be compiled, see Section 29.1.2.

 To supply an annotated JDK as a stub file, create a file jdk.astub in the checker's main source directory.
 It will be automatically used by the checker.
 You can also supply .astub files in that directory for other libraries.
-You should list them in a @StubFiles annotation on the checker's main class, so that they will also be automatically used.
+You should list those other libraries in a @StubFiles annotation on the checker's main class, so that they will also be automatically used.

-29.10 Testing framework
+30.10 Testing framework